mh-uday/Nashville-Housing-Data-Cleaning-Project/README.md

 ### Data Sources

-The Primary dataset use for this project is the "Nashville Housing Data for Data Cleaning.xlsx" file, containing detailed informations.
+The Primary dataset use for this project is the "Nashville Housing.xlsx" file, containing detailed informations.

 ### Tools